 Lesson #2: Gain Control Over Supply

-- Singular Access – You can buy shoes from thousands of places, but if you’re going to buy shoes from Zappos there is only one place you can do that, and that’s Zappos.com.
+- Singular Access – You can buy shoes from thousands of places, but if you’re buying shoes from Zappos, there is only one place you can do that at, and that’s Zappos.com.

 Here’s how you control your supply:

 What about you?
 How can you control supply?
 Let’s assume that you are the proud owner of a marketing consulting business.
 You are the secretary, the IT guy, the salesman and the consultant.
 For the sake of this example, let’s assume that you are a little less than busy.
 Okay, let’s be honest.
 You desperately need a few new clients.
 The phone rings, you answer (which you shouldn’t be doing), and it’s your dream prospect wanting to schedule an appointment with you.